HYPERION HISTORICAL ALLIANCE

 HYPERION HISTORICAL ALLIANCE MONOGRAPH SERIES

-These are single-topic, hardcover, 148-page-long, full-color publications that each feature an in-depth history and overview on one particular subject (typically an esoteric topic that hasn’t received previous historical attention), authored by one or two HHA members, and heavily illustrated with photos and art that, in most cases, has not been previously published.
+These are single-topic, hardcover, full-color publications that each feature an in-depth history and overview on one particular subject (typically an esoteric topic that hasn’t received previous historical attention), authored by one or two HHA members, and heavily illustrated with photos and art that, in most cases, has not been previously published.

 The inaugural entry in the HHA monograph series is The Making of Walt Disney's Fun and Fancy Free by J.B.
 Kaufman.